iredmail/docs/en_US/howto/additional.smtp.port.md

 2525      inet  n       -       -       -       -       smtpd
   -o smtpd_sasl_auth_enable=yes
   -o smtpd_sasl_security_options=noanonymous
+  -o smtpd_sender_restrictions=permit_mynetworks,permit_sasl_authenticated,reject
 ```

-`2525` is the new port number for smtp service, you're free to change it to
+* `2525` is the new port number for smtp service, you're free to change it to
   your favourite port number.
+* Restriction rule `permit_mynetworks` will allow clients listed in Postfix
+  parameter `mynetworks` to send email __WITHOUT__ smtp auth.

 Restarting Postfix service is required.
 After restarting, you can check whether
 it's listening on this new port: